tabreturn/tabreturn.github.io/_posts/2020-02-26-thonny_and_p5.md

   <img src="{{ site.url }}/img/tap/p5-pip.png" class="fullwidth" />
 </figure>

 Close the console window once this is done.
 If there's some "`...
-Microsoft Visual C++ ...`" error, you'll need to [install the necessary build tools](https://www.scivision.dev/python-windows-visual-c-14-required/).
+Microsoft Visual C++ ...`" error, you'll need to [install the necessary build tools](https://www.scivision.dev/python-windows-visual-c-14-required/) then run the pip command again.
 Note that once you've successfully completed this step, you no longer require Microsoft Visual C++.
-Moreover, your portable Thonny + p5 will run on Windows computers without Microsoft Visual C++.
+Moreover, your portable Thonny + p5 will run on Windows computers without Microsoft Visual C++ package.

 p5 uses VisPy, which requires GLFW.
 GLFW is an open-source library for OpenGL, OpenGL ES and Vulkan.
 Download the Windows pre-compiled binaries for GLFW from [https://www.glfw.org/download.html](https://www.glfw.org/download.html).
 I had issues using the 64-bit binaries, so I'm directing you to use the 32-bit version: